Why Do I Compare Myself to Others

 This is the deeper shift.

-As long as your sense of worth depends on how you measure up to others, comparison will keep returning.
+As long as your sense of worth depends on where you rank compared to other people, comparison will keep returning.

 But when your self-worth becomes more stable, comparison loses its intensity.